-The free app, which is only available as an iOS-version right now, aims to deliver an all-encompassing social platform to American sports fans. fanatix has recently surpassed the 250,000 mark in downloads and increased its daily active user base from 500 to more than 35,000.
+The free app, which is only available on iOS right now, aims to deliver an all-encompassing social platform to American sports fans. fanatix recently surpassed the 250,000 mark for downloads and increased its daily active user base from 500 to more than 35,000.

 Launched in October 2011, fanatix provides sports fans with a personalised stream of sports content – such as news updates, tweets, video clips, live scores and statistics – and enables easy sharing of that content in ‘huddles’, which are a kind of group chat for sports fans.
 The average fanatix user is now accessing the app 5 1/2 times a day, with the average registered user accessing the service over 10 times a day.

 The service has also been selected by Manchester City, ESPN, Eurosport and a range of other sports media entities to help them engage second screen sports audiences, especially during live broadcasts.

 “The collision of social and mobile has created the opportunity for the sports industry to ‘re-imagine the back-page’ and we think that we’re starting to see that fulfilled by the fanatix suite of products,” said Will Muirhead, fanatix’s Founder and CEO.

 With this recent funding of $1 million, the UK-based startup fanatix has now raised more than $2 million total to date in funding rounds.

 By the way: If you’d like to stay up-to-date regarding startup news and interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter.